Rei-SwitchBot/faq/en-us-second-reply/Wallet Finder Card.md

 Thank you for the information provided.
 Sorry for any inconvenience caused.
-We will forward your feedback to our R&D team for further investigation, and would appreciate it if you could add your card to the SwitchBot app.
+We will forward your feedback to our R&D team for further investigation, and would appreciate it if you could share the following information:
+- A screenshot showing that location information is not updating in the Find My app

+*If you have already provided this information, our team will review it and follow up with you shortly.
+Thank you for your patience, and please let us know if you need further assistance.

 ---